olifrost/olifrost.github.io/_posts/2019-09-27-i-cant-swim.md

 At the night's end, Lilly said thanks for coming, and we shared a brief hug.

-Most important of all though, at the panel I got to meet Lily's boyfriend.
+I also got to meet Lily's boyfriend.

 *David Harbour*, from Stranger Things.

+Which really made it all worth it…

 [>> Go to Posters Site](/posters)